ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-4. How does sign of covariance decides the direction of relationship between two random variables?
+Q. How does sign of covariance decides the direction of relationship between two random variables?

 <details><summary><b>Answer</b></summary>